LimeChain/forta-agent-scripts/idle-suite/perpetual-yield-tranches-large-change-in-contract-value/README.md

-# Perpetual Yield Tranches Virtual Price Decrease
+# Perpetual Yield Tranches Large Change in Contract Value

 ## Description

-Detects if the virtualPrice of any tranche has decreased
+Detects if the contract value of CDO changes drastically

 ## Supported Chains